 Right-click the " This PC " icon in File Explorer and select " Manage ".
 In the left pane, choose " Disk Management ".

-Identify the hard drive to partition
+Identify the hard drive to be partitioned

 Locate the internal hard drive you want to partition in the list of drives at the top of the window.

-Shrink the existing partition (optional)
+Reduce the existing partition (optional)

 Create a new partition

-Right-click on the unallocated space and select “ New Simple Volume ”.
-Launch the Create Simple Volume Wizard and follow the on-screen instructions.
+Right-click on the unallocated space and select " New Simple Volume ".
+Launch the Simple Volume Wizard and follow the on-screen instructions.

 Format the partition (optional)